jordanm3/mlb-strike-predictions/README.md

       b. **pitches.csv**
       c. **games.csv**

-2. Perform feature selection and engineering to identify potential real-world variables a hitter could use when attempting to predict whether a strike or ball would be thrown when there are less than 2 strikes already in the count.
-[Code found here.](https://github.com/jordanm3/mlb-strike-predictions/blob/master/feature_selection_engineering.ipynb) The final subset of features used in my model were:
+2. Create a target value that can be predicted (Strike = 1, Ball = 0).
+Perform feature selection and engineering to identify potential real-world model inputs a hitter could use when attempting to predict whether a strike or ball would be thrown when there are less than 2 strikes already in the count.
+[Code found here.](https://github.com/jordanm3/mlb-strike-predictions/blob/master/feature_selection_engineering.ipynb)

+3. Test different combinations of features on a range of metrics (accuracy, precision, recall and f1 scores) using Logistic Regression as a baseline model.
+[Code found here.](https://github.com/jordanm3/mlb-strike-predictions/blob/master/feature_selection_engineering.ipynb) Select a final subset of features to use as inputs for a final model:
       a. **Strike/Ball Count**
       b. **Number of Outs**
       c. **Pitcher Fatigue**